ramyakeerthijiguru01-code/sql-sales-analysis-project/README.md

 Author: Ramya Keerthi
 GitHub: https://github.com/ramyakeerthijiguru01-code

+# Sales & Returns Analysis Using SQL

 ## Project Overview
 This project analyzes sales and returns data using SQL to generate business insights and key performance metrics.

-# Sales & Returns Analysis Using SQL

 ## Problem Statement
-This project analyzes sales and returns data to understand business performance, customer behavior, and revenue loss due to returns.
+Analyze customer orders and returns data to understand revenue performance, customer behavior, and the impact of returns on business profitability.

 ## Dataset
 - Customers table